-3.5 Effects of stronger bondholder protection on healthy firms
+3.5 Effects of Marblegate on finance and investment

 By affecting size and distribution of firm value ex post, institutions for distress resolution carry profound implications for economic choices ex ante (e.g., Djankov et al., 2008; Becker and Josephson, 2016; Lian and Ma, 2021).
 The theory in Section 2.2 describes how market creditor rights may bolster or curb bond financing and investment of healthy firms, depending on the relative strength of two effects: The erosion of resolution efficiency ex post, and the control of moral hazard ex ante.
 I presented evidence on adverse ex-post effects of Marblegate in the previous section.
 But ex-ante outcomes also depend on potential insider commitment.
 This section presents evidence on the impact of Marblegate on ex-ante financing and investment choices of US firms.
 Ultimately, the direction of effects carry information about whether market creditor rights prevailing in the US are too strong or too weak.
+Estimates of the reaction in stock and bond prices are presented in the Appendix Sections III.5 and III.6.